prestonharberts/biblegateway-to-obsidian/README.md

 - Delete extra text in Mark 16:8, and fix headings.
 - Delete extra headings in John 7:52-53 and 8:1.
 Remove the newline in John 8:11.
 - If wanted, add Psalm introductions and introductions present in other books.
+- If wanted, add the Hebrew letters to Psalms and other Scriptures that use them as headings (add them as level 4).
 - If wanted, indent poetry by putting a '>' at the beginning of each line to indent (same as toggling blockquotes).
+Make sure to add a space below blockquote if the next line is a continuation of the same verse, or else it will be shown as a blockquote in preview mode, too.
 - If wanted, bold OT references in the NT.
 - If wanted, add editorial footnotes and cross-references.